Sydney Hop on Hop Off Bus

 The beautiful heritage-listed finger wharf at Woolloomooloo.

-If you have time, take a scenic walk around the waterfront to Mrs Macquarie’s Chair and through the gardens to the Opera House (about 40 minutes).
+If you have time, take the scenic walk around the waterfront to Mrs Macquarie’s Chair and through the Botanic Gardens to the Opera House (about 40 minutes).

 Frank Gehty Paper Bag UTS